xcube-dev/xcube/README.md

     Options:
       -p, --proc INPUT_PROCESSOR      Input processor type name.
-The choices as input processor are: [].
-Additional
+The choices as input processor and additional information
-                                      information about input processors can be
-                                      accessed by calling xcube generate_cube
+                                      about input processors  can be accessed by calling xcube gen --info .
-                                      --info
       -c, --config CONFIG_FILE        Data cube configuration file in YAML format.
                                       More than one config input file is allowed.When passing several config files,